KajFromHH/jansson-mobile-development-hh-course-final-project-2025/frontend/README.md

 Android SDK is NOT required for enabling app to work in Android devices, I didn't see a need to fix this problem now.

-2) The music doesn't looping.
+2) The music doesn't looping after waiting or idling in same scene.

 This is known restriction with the current version of Expo Audio library.